davefm95/aalx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7.The 7-create_global_variable script creates a new global variable.
-8.The 8-true_knowledge scrioys adds a an enviroment variable TRUEKNOWLEDGE  to 128 9.The 9-divide_and_rule svript computes dibision between two environment variables
+8.The 8-true_knowledge scrioys adds a an enviroment variable TRUEKNOWLEDGE  to 128 9.The 9-divide_and_rule svript computes dibision between two environment variables 10.The 10-love_exponent_breath script displays the result of BREATH to the power LOVE